The universal category $\mathcal{O}$ and the Gelfand-Graev action: Nondegenerate Category

 Conversely, assume we are given some eventually coconnective object $\F \in \D(G/N)^{B_{\lambda}, +}$.
 This category is the derived category of its heart by \cref{N Invariant Twisted D Modules on Flag Variety Is Derived Category of Heart Proposition} and the $t$-structure on $\D(G/N)^{B_{\lambda}}$ is right-complete by \cref{Conservative t Exact Functor to right-complete Implies right-complete and Dual Statement}, since it admits a $t$-exact, conservative functor $\text{oblv}^{B_{\lambda}}$ to a category $\D(G/N)$ with a right-complete $t$-structure.
 In particular, we can write $\F$ as a filtered colimit of objects with finitely many nonzero cohomology groups.
 In turn, this implies that we can write $\F$ as a filtered colimit of objects obtained by successive extensions (i.e. cofiber sequences) of objects in the heart.
 Because $\Avpsi$ also commutes with cohomological shifts, it suffices to show that if $M \in \D(G/N)^{B_{\lambda}, \heartsuit}$ lies in the kernel of $\Avpsi$, then $M$ is a successive extension of objects $L_{\mu}$ as in (3).

-The category $\D(G/N)^{B_{\lambda}, \heartsuit}$ can be identified with the ind-completion of the BGG category $\mathcal{O}_{\lambda}$ \cref{Twisted D-Modules are Derived Category of Heart Section}, see \cref{Ind Completion of Abelian Category in Higher Categorical Setting Remains Abelian}.
+The category $\D(G/N)^{B_{\lambda}, \heartsuit}$ can be identified with the ind-completion of the BGG category $\mathcal{O}_{\lambda}$ by \cref{Twisted D-Modules are Derived Category of Heart Section}; see \cref{Ind Completion of Abelian Category in Higher Categorical Setting Remains Abelian}.
 In particular, by \cref{Colim in AB5 is Colim of Image}, we may write $M$ as a union of its compact subobjects.
 Since $\mathcal{O}_{\lambda}$ is closed under direct summands, this implies that we may write $M$ as a union of objects of $\mathcal{O}_{\lambda}$.
-In particular, either $M$ lies in the abelian category generated by extensions of the simples as in (3) or there exists some compact subobject which has some $L_{\nu}$ such that $\nu$ is antidominant and in the $(W, \cdot)$-orbit of $\lambda$.
-In the latter case, though, we see that by \cref{Avpsi is Translation} that $\Avpsi(L_{\nu})$ does not vanish.
-Therefore this latter case does not occur, so $M$ can be realized as a filtered colimit of simple objects labeled by non-antidominant weights, as desired. \end{proof}
+In particular, either $M$ lies in the abelian category generated by extensions of the simples as in (3) or there exists some compact subobject which has some $L_{\nu}$ as a composition factor, where $\nu$ is antidominant and in the $(W, \cdot)$-orbit of $\lambda$.
+In the latter case, though, we see by \cref{Avpsi is Translation} that $\Avpsi(L_{\nu})$ does not vanish.
+Therefore this latter case does not occur, so $M$ can be realized as a filtered colimit of successive extensions of simple objects labeled by non-antidominant weights, as desired. \end{proof}

 \begin{Lemma} The induced functor $\uHom(\underline{P}_{\lambda}, -): \D(G/_{\lambda}B)^{N, +}_{\text{nondeg}} \to \text{Vect}^+$ is monadic, and induces an equivalence